mwandotheboss/Restaurant-Dispatch-System/README.md

 # Restaurant-Dispatch

-This is an android application that enables the restaurant receive orders from their e-commerce store, view an order’s cart/food items, then dispatch them once the order has been prepared.
+This is an Android application that enables the restaurant receive orders from their e-commerce store, view an order’s cart/food items, then dispatch them once the order has been prepared.